B2R2-org/FsOptParse/README.md

 Build
 -----
-OptParse uses FAKE for building.
-Simply type `make` in a terminal.
+OptParse relies on .NET Core.
+Simply type `dotnet build` in a terminal.

 Package
 -------